Commerce City-North Denver

 Water permitting

 Suncor has two permits up for renewal in 2021 that limit the pollution it puts into Sand Creek.
 The new permits must include requirements and limits for these pollutants to protect Sand Creek.
 It also protects the water for drinking, recreation, and fish.
-CDPHE wants input from the public on what is necessary in these permits to protect the creek.
+CDPHE wants input from the public on what is necessary for these permits to protect the creek.

-Any input received will be considered when developing the draft permit.
-As we draft this permit, we want you to have access to staff to understand what our decision process is, and to know how your input helped influence the decision.
+Anyone can give input on any part of the permit and we will consider that input when developing the draft permit.
+Learn about opportunities to provide feedback.
+As we draft this permit, we want you to have access to staff to understand our decision process and know how your input helped influence the decision.

 Supplemental environmental projects